apache/datafusion-python/docs/source/user-guide/common-operations/joins.rst

     left.join(right, join_keys=(["customer_id"], ["id"]), how="inner")

-The parameter :code:`join_keys` specifies the columns from the left DataFrame and right DataFrame that contains the values that should match.
+The parameter ``join_keys`` specifies the columns from the left DataFrame and right DataFrame that contains the values that should match.

 Left Join